SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Enumerations
 ============

-Enumerations (also known as *enums*) are used to define multiple items of a similar type.
+*Enumerations* are used to define multiple items of a similar type.
 For example: the four main points of a compass are all of a similar type, and can be written as an enumeration using the ``enum`` keyword: